 "Belfast Met is pleased to continue to deliver high quality Assured Skills PwC Academies during the pandemic, resulting in vital job opportunities to graduate learners.
 On behalf of the College, I would like to congratulate Linda on completing the Future Business Skills course and wish her every success in her new position with PwC."

-For more information, details on forthcoming Assured Skills Academies and links for registration please visit here.
+For more information, details on forthcoming Assured Skills Academies and links for registration please visit the Assured Skills Academies website.

 To learn how the training academies can help graduates, watch the Assured Skills video below.